-As a scholar, Vivienne is interested in international and comparative political economy, globalization, immigration and labor mobility, and corporate political activity.
-Her current research focuses on the international mobility of human capital, and her dissertation explores how and why strategies of skill selection emerge in immigration policies and diffuse across states.
+As a researcher, Vivienne is interested in international and comparative political economy, globalization, immigration and labor mobility, and corporate political activity.
+Her current research focuses on the international mobility of human capital.
+Vivienne’s dissertation, completed in 2019, explores how and why strategies of skill selection emerge in different countries’ immigration policies and diffuse across states.

 Vivienne grew up in Denver, Colorado and received a BA in Economics and International Affairs from the University of Colorado, Boulder.
 She likes recipes with less than five ingredients and enjoys building semi-functional robots.